FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Discussion Section:
 > A discussion of each of the connections between the sensors, IoCs and thresholds.

-1. Bandwidth Usage Sensor (SNMP Traffic Sensor)
->
-2. Ping Sensor
-3. WMI Security Center Sensor
-4. WMI Event Log Sensor
-5. Folder Sensor (Sensitive folder sensor)
-6. File Content Sensor (Sensitive file sensor for Syslog)
-7. IMAP Sensor (Email sensor)
-8. MySQL v2 Sensor (Database Query Sensor)
-9. HTTP Apache ModStatus PerfStats Sensor
+All devices on the network have a Ping Sensor to ensure probe connectivity and device downtime.
+Together with Bandwidth Usage Sensor, this creates a baseline for traffic on the network, used for IoC detection at a network level.

+All Windows devices are probed by WMI Security Center Sensors to check for antivirus software status.
+WMI Event Log sensors are the bedrock of log-based IoC detection.
+These sensors are foundational to recording important Event IDs and mainting device security updates.
+Additionally, some Folder Sensor keep track activity related to HVA which occupy windows worksations in Marketing & Sales (PII and Financial data).

+For Linux machines, file Content Sensor are required to centrally monitor Syslog.
+Just like in Windows, Logs are the bedrock of reconnaissance and intrusion detection.

+Marketing and Sales have IMAP Sensor (Email sensor) to detect IoCs related to the deparment's activities.
+The sensor performs Email Volume and can Search String in messages to detect Phishing.

+Developer (VMs) were found to run mySQL and apache 2, hence were equiped with MySQL v2 Sensor (Database Query Sensor) and HTTP Apache ModStatus PerfStats Sensor.
+Those two sensors monitor IoCs related to availability of services, and integrity of the database.
-10. SSH Sensor (Port Sensor)
+Developers benefit from SSH Sensor (Port Sensor) SSH Remote (Ping Sensor), to detect brute force attacks and man-in-the-middle attacks.

-11. SSH Remote Ping Sensor
-12. System Health Sensor
+The PRTG Managing device's probe has a default System Health Sensor.
+This is an important monitor due to the system itself relying on the availability of the probe.
+Such probes can also be manually added, in case load-balancing probes were added.

 13. HTTP Load Time Sensor
 14. FTP Sensor
 15. Windows IIS Application Sensor
 16. Windows Process Sensor
 17. Packet Sniffer Sensor

 # Recommendation Section:
 > A recommendation section where you should recommend how the client might enhance the security of their systems (for example added sensors); you must cite industry best practices as you make your recommendations.